EarthObservationSimulator/instrupy/docs/common_json_objects.rst

 5. :code:`"@type":"Yaw180Roll"`

-This option is similar to the :code:`RollOnly` option, but also includes 180 deg manuver option about the yaw axis.
+This option is similar to the :code:`RollOnly` option, but also includes 180 deg maneuver option about the yaw axis.
 Such an option is expected for instruments which require a pure-side-looking target geometry.
 At a :math:`roll = 0` deg, the payload shall point at the nominal orientation specified in the :code:`instrument` JSON object.
 The range of possible roll is indicated by the :code:`rollMin` and :code:`rollMax` name, value pairs.